 Ajo blanco comes from Malaga and it is one of the many gazpacho soups found in Spain.
 If you feel you would like to try preparing it in the traditional way, do everything in the same order, but use mortar and pestle.
 Put the paste in a big bowl before adding water.
-This cold soup is a natural source of E vitamin from the olive oil and almonds.
+This chilled soup is a natural source of E vitamin from the olive oil and almonds.

 - Soak the bread in water to cover until soft.